Nayarit

 Riviera Nayarit surf towns and quiet coves, minus Vallarta's crowds

 Nayarit is for people who want the Pacific-coast beach trip but not the Vallarta cruise-ship version of it.
-Just north of the Jalisco line, the Riviera Nayarit strings together surf towns, yoga-and-taco villages, and quieter coves.
+Cross the Jalisco line just north of Puerto Vallarta and the Riviera Nayarit strings together surf towns, yoga-and-taco villages, and coves that get progressively sleepier the further you drive.
 It’s warm, it’s laid-back, and it’s one of the easier stretches of coastal Mexico to travel.
+The interior — Tepic, the sierra, the Wixárika (Huichol) heartland — is a different trip entirely, and most beach travelers never touch it.

 Getting oriented

-The coast does most of the work; the interior is a different trip.
+The coast does most of the work, running north from the Bahía de Banderas line.

-• Sayulita is the busy, colorful surf-and-party town: beginner waves, food stalls, and Huichol (Wixarika) beadwork everywhere.
-Fun, but not quiet.
+- Sayulita is the busy, colorful surf town: beginner waves, food stalls, and Wixárika beadwork everywhere.
+Fun and loud, not quiet.

-• Inland, Tepic is the workaday state capital, mostly a transit point rather than a destination.
+- Inland, Tepic is the workaday state capital and Wixárika art hub, mostly a transit point rather than a destination.
+Browse more under arts and crafts and beaches.

 Is it safe?

 Direct answer: the coastal corridor from Punta de Mita up to Chacala is calm and heavily traveled, and normal city-caution is enough.
-Nayarit as a state does have cartel activity inland, but it rarely reaches the beach towns tourists actually use.
+Nayarit as a state does have cartel activity inland, around Tepic and Xalisco, but it rarely reaches the beach towns tourists actually use.
 This is among the more relaxed parts of Pacific Mexico.

-What a friend who lives here would tell you: the risks here are ordinary beach risks, strong rip currents and getting overserved, more than anything sinister.
-Respect the surf and watch your drink.
+What a friend who lives here would tell you: the real risks are ordinary beach risks — strong rip currents (San Pancho’s beach in particular is no place for weak swimmers) and getting overserved in Sayulita — more than anything sinister.
+Respect the surf, watch your drink, and only take the Marietas by a permitted operator, since the reserve caps daily visitors to protect it.
+See the is Mexico safe pillar for the bigger picture.

 When to go

-Prime season is November through April, dry and warm, with whale watching peaking December to March.
-Skip August through October, the hot, humid rain-and-hurricane window, with September the wettest.
+Prime season is November through April, dry and warm, with humpback whale watching peaking December to March.
+Skip August through October, the hot, humid rain-and-hurricane window, with September the wettest and stickiest.
+Two crowd spikes to plan around: Semana Santa (Easter, March or April) and the Christmas–New Year stretch, when domestic vacationers pack every cove.
+More in best time to visit and hurricane and sargassum.

-Fly into Puerto Vallarta, drive north, and split time: a few nights in San Pancho for calm, a Sayulita day for the buzz, and a boat out to the Marietas.
-Chase the quiet as far up the coast as your legs feel like driving.
+Fly into Puerto Vallarta, then drive or bus north on Highway 200 — local Compostela-line and Pacífico buses run the corridor cheaply, roughly 60–120 MXN toward Sayulita (approximate), while ETN and Primera Plus serve Tepic if you’re heading inland.
+Split your time: a few nights in San Pancho for calm, a Sayulita day for the buzz and the beadwork stalls, and a morning boat out to the Marietas.
+Then chase the quiet as far up the coast as your legs feel like driving — Guayabitos and Chacala reward it.
+Sort logistics with getting around and costs and money.

 Most people fly into Puerto Vallarta (PVR) just over the Jalisco line and drive north 45 minutes to 1.5 hours; Tepic (TPQ), the state capital, has a small airport.